smaht-dac/submitr/docs/source/usage.rst

 Note these important aspects of using the Excel spreadsheet format:

 #.
 Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.
 #.
-Each sheet must have as its first row, a special `header` row, which enumerates in each colum, the names of the Portal object properties as the column names; order does `not` matter.
+Each sheet must have as its first row, a special `header` row, which enumerates in each column, the names of the Portal object properties as the column names; order does `not` matter.
 #.
 Each of these columns name must match exactly the name of the property for the Portal object.
 #.
 Each sheet may contain any number of `data` rows (directly below the header row), each representing an instance of the Portal object.
 #.
 The values in the cells/columns of each data row correspond to the property in same column of the header row.